 We are committed to being an accessible Museum.
 We try to ensure that our 35 historic buildings can be enjoyed by all of our visitors.
 Disabled visitors have designated spaces close to the Museum entrance and where possible we provide ramps into our buildings.
-Audio guides are available from our Visitor Information Centre and accessible routes around the Museum are clearly marked on our Museum map.
+Accessible routes around the Museum are clearly marked on our Museum map.

 Blue badge holders